MORpheus-Software/mor.rest-api/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- Redis (optional, for data persistence)
+- Redis (optional, for local development if not using Upstash)

 ### Installation